Titus Herminius Aquilinus: Battle of Lake Regillus

 Lake Regillus, where Herminius slew Octavius Mamilius, and was slain in turn.

-In 498/496 BC, war erupted between Rome and the Latins.
+In 498 BC, or in some accounts 496, war erupted between Rome and the Latins.
 Many of the Latin towns had been allies of Rome during the final days of the Roman monarchy; some continued this alliance, while others sided with the Tarquins, who sought to regain the throne.
 The Latin league was led by Octavius Mamilius, a prince of Tusculum, and the son-in-law of Lucius Tarquinius Superbus, the seventh and last King of Rome.
 To meet the Latin army, the Romans appointed a dictator, Aulus Postumius Albus, and his magister equitum, Titus Aebutius Elva.
 Herminius was a general officer in the Roman expeditionary force, which encountered the army near Lake Regillus.

 During the course of the battle, Aebutius, the magister equitum, spotted Mamilius and engaged him on horseback.
 The two men met with great fury, and each suffered serious injuries.
 Aebutius was forced to retire from the battle, and direct his cavalry from a distance, while Mamilius was taken to the rear.
 The Latin commander returned to the fray in order to save a company of Roman exiles, who were about to be cut off by Postumius, and in so doing he was recognized by Herminius.

 In the ensuing charge, described by the historian Livy as occurring with even greater ferocity than the clash with Aebutius, Herminius killed the Latin dictator with a single thrust through the body.
 He then stooped to strip the armour from the fallen prince, but was mortally wounded by a javelin.
 He was carried living to the rear, but he died as his wounds were being dressed.